 In cases of extreme and continued academic difficulties, a student may be terminated from the program.
-If a student may be terminated for academic reasons (unsatisfactory scholarship, he or she will first receive a written notice of the problem(s), in accordance with Graduate School policy GCAC-803, enabling a possible appeal and/or a self-correction process to address the stated problem(s).
+If a student may be terminated for academic reasons (unsatisfactory scholarship, he or she will first receive a written notice of the problem(s), in accordance with the J. Jeffrey and Ann Marie Fox Graduate School policy GCAC-803, enabling a possible appeal and/or a self-correction process to address the stated problem(s).
 In some cases (for example if a milestone is failed), a doctoral student may be counseled to transfer to the master's program rather than continue with his or her Ph.D. studies.